mrtnrey/sds011/README.md

 - firmware of manufacturer is lost
 - bricking your router is not completely excluded.

-Concerning latter point: the TL-MR3020 router can be unbricked quite easily.
+Concerning latter point: the TL-MR3020 router can be unbricked quite easily (own experience...).

 ## How to install
 For installing the software, you have two possibilities